Houston DSCR Market: Selective Yes Starts in ZIP 77083

 Read article ->

-City‑wide gross rent‑to‑value sits just below the 1.20× DSCR threshold, but ZIP‑level pockets in Affton and Overland offer lower basis and DOM‑driven leverage.
-Use the public screen as a quick triage, then verify sub‑market rents before committing.
+City-wide gross rent-to-value sits just below the 1.20× DSCR threshold, but ZIP-level pockets in Affton and Overland offer lower basis and DOM-driven leverage.
+Use the public dashboard as a quick priority, then verify sub-market rents before committing.

 Read article ->